Can FPL players still get a ban for yellow card accumulation?

 THE RACE TO (AVOID) 10 BOOKINGS

-The big news – Ivan Toney (£7.7m) is out of danger!
-The Brentford man made it six matches in a row without a caution when avoiding a yellow card in the Bees’ draw with Aston Villa.
+The big news – Ivan Toney (£7.6m) is out of danger!
+The Brentford man made it six matches in a row without a caution when avoiding a yellow card in the Bees’ draw with Aston Villa in Gameweek 32.

 THE RACE TO (AVOID) 15 BOOKINGS